technologiestiftung/berlin-datahub-api/README.md

 npm t
 ```

 ## Deploy

 The API is deployed to [render.com](https://render.com).
 You can find all definition in [render.yaml](render.yaml).
-Deploy via Infrastructure as Code
+Deploy via Infrastructure as Code.
+Don't forget to add your environment variables.

 ## API Interaction + Documentation

 This api provides some endpoints for posting data over HTTP.
 You need an user account to do that.
 You can find many examples in the file [http-requests/api.http](http-requests/api.http).
 This file can be used with the [VSCode Rest Client Extension](https://github.com/Huachao/vscode-restclient).
+Make sure to create your `.env` file there from the provided example under [./http-requests/env.example](./http-requests/env.example).

 ## Docs

-Docs are generated using [typedoc](http://typedoc.org/) and deployed to github pages.
+Docs are generated using [typedoc](http://typedoc.org/) and deployed to [github pages](https://technologiestiftung.github.io/berlin-datahub-api/).